Research and Projects

 Hamline's Legacy Collections

 Hamline University possesses several legacy archaeological collections, which are older collections of artifacts that do not meet modern curation standards.
 Hamline's legacy collections include some that are more complex to deal with: African and European artifacts deaccessioned by the Minnesota Historical Society in the 1960s, collections assembled by individuals and donated to the University, and items with no associated information at all.
-The collections that were donated to Hamline include one assembled during the late 1980s, another that was possibly assembled during the early 1970s, and a third at an unknown date.
+Some of the collections that were donated to Hamline include one assembled during the late 1980s, another that was possibly assembled during the early 1970s, and a third in the 1930s.
+Hamline also holds some material collected by Jacob Brower and N. H. Winchell.

 Another group, comprised of a number of collections that were assembled during survey and excavation projects in Minnesota between the 1970s and 1990s, were accessioned (officially made part of the collections an institution owns) at Hamline largely because during this period, Professor Barbara O'Connell was the assistant to the state archaeologist and, at that time, the Twin Cities office of the state archaeologist was based out of Hamline.
 These collections are in better shape, and typically have some associated excavation notes or a catalog, which refers to a list of the items from a site with identifications.